“Ralph is the epitome of what a lawyer should be.”- Melinda R.

 - If you and the insurance company cannot agree on the amount to be paid by collision coverage, a lawyer may be able to help prove the value of your vehicle, damaged or destroyed personal items, etc.

-If you have a personal injury claim involving an auto accident in Lincolnton, North Carolina, call now for a free consultation.
+If you have a personal injury claim involving an auto accident in Lincolnton, North Carolina, call now for a consultation.

 Our legal team is available to answer questions you may have and help explore your legal options.